isomerpages/moe-meridianpri/_the-meridian-experience/Student Development/Sexuality Education.md

 <li> Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.</li>

 <li>Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form via the QR code below.
-The completed opt-out form is to be submitted by 19/01/2024.</li>
+The completed opt-out form is to be submitted by 10 Feb 2025.</li>

 <img style="width: 150px; height: 150px; border: 5px solid white;" alt="" src="/images/The%20Meridian%20Experience/Sexuality%20Education/Sexuality_QR_Code.png">

-<li>Parents can contact the school at Tel: 6583 2125 or email&nbsp;<a href="mailto: tay_wan_boon@moe.edu.sg">Mdm Tay Wan Boon Stephanie</a> or&nbsp;<a href="mailto: lee_song_sang@moe.edu.sg">Mdm Lee Song Sang </a>for discussion or to seek clarification about the school’s sexuality&nbsp;education programme.</li>
+<li>Parents can contact the school at Tel: 6583 2125 or email&nbsp;<a href="mailto: tay_wan_boon@moe.edu.sg">Mdm Tay Wan Boon Stephanie</a> or&nbsp;<a href="mailto: yeo_kim_chiau_benjamin@moe.edu.sg">Mr Benjamin Yeo</a>for discussion or to seek clarification about the school’s sexuality&nbsp;education programme.</li>

 </ol>